 - Download the My Ties That Bind Story form (above).

-- Gather lengths of fabric, ideally 2 to 3 feet or longer, but short pieces from old shirts etc. work fine too, at least 3 pieces to braid.
+- Gather lengths of fabric, ideally 4 to 5 feet, but short pieces from old shirts etc. tied together work fine too, at least 3 pieces to braid.

 - Braid, twist, add knots, sew on special objects (bells, beads, a pocket to hold your message), write on your braid if you like.
 Watch the video about how to make the braids.